Before you start looking for the best cruise deals online, better start searching for the best cruise destinations first.

 I would recommend this cruise partly because it gives you an overview of Portuguese culture.

 Porto has a British influence because of the port wine merchants and sellers from the UK that settled there.
-Lisbon, the capital, is vibrant with a range of historical districts to explore and Portimao is a beautiful village situated in the Algarve close to the resort and beach of Praia de Rocha.
+Lisbon, the capital, is vibrant with a range of historic districts to explore and Portimao is a beautiful village situated in the Algarve close to the resort and beach of Praia de Rocha.

 Rhine River Cruise